-Although most ulcers heal within 4 weeks of Pepcid AC treatment, it may take up to 8 weeks of using this medicine before your ulcer heals.
+Although most ulcers heal within 4 weeks of famotidine treatment, it may take up to 8 weeks of using this medicine before your ulcer heals.
 For best results, keep using the medication as directed.
 Talk with your doctor if your symptoms do not improve after 6 weeks of treatment.

 Pepcid AC may be only part of a complete program of treatment that also includes changes in diet or lifestyle habits.
 Follow your doctor's instructions very closely.